 Yarn-a-Latte: 9 to 11 a.m.
 Mondays and Thursdays, 6 to 8:30 p.m.
 Tuesdays, at Tan-a-Latte, 122 S. Main St., Jefferson.
 Knitting, crochet and spinning group for all ages and experience levels.
 Finish a project, learn a new skill, or just hang out.
 Free.
 Contact email@example.com or call Beth at (262) 582-3048 for more information.

-- Take dad out this Father's Day weekend (0)
+- Check out holiday lights this weekend (0)

 - More Jefferson Advertiser Calendar posts